Schadenfreude in the Digital Public Sphere: A cross-national and decade-long analysis of Facebook news engagement: Methodology

 \section{Methodology}

-Building on prior work that conceptualizes social media as an affective arena where emotion and identity shape engagement, we combine large-scale data collection with human annotation and language model–based classification to examine how schadenfreude manifests in Facebook discourse.
+We combine large-scale data collection with human annotation and language model--based classification to examine how schadenfreude manifests in Facebook discourse.
 The following sections describe our data sources, annotation protocols, and classification pipeline.